 Ramadan is the month where many of us will strive to put in our best efforts to be close to Allah s.w.t, mainly by fasting.
 Indeed, every form of worship which is valued highly in the sight of Allah s.w.t. will come with a set of tests and challenges.

 For ladies especially, this fasting month will bring with it its own set of challenges.
 One of the main challenges perceived by many ladies is the inability to fast and recite the Quran due to menstruation (haid) or post-natal bleeding (nifas).

 Many will feel sad and disappointed.
-What shall I do if I cannot fast and recite the Quran?
+What can I do if I cannot fast and recite the Quran?
 I don’t want to waste this special opportunity in Ramadan.

 Don’t despair, my dear sisters.
 Allah s.w.t. does not give us challenges except that there are blessings that come with it.
-There are other forms of worship (ibadah) that we can still do in order to gain Allah’s pleasure in this blessed month of Ramadan.
+There are other forms of 'Ibadah (worship) that we can do in order to gain Allah’s pleasure in this blessed month of Ramadan.

-In fact, Allah s.w.t. will increase the rewards of every good deed and ibadah in this month, not just in fasting, but every good deed!
+In fact, Allah s.w.t. will increase the rewards of every good deed and 'Ibadah in this month, not just in fasting, but in every other good deed!

 Here are 7 tips on how to ace Ramadan despite our inability to fast.

 Perhaps this is one of the simplest ways to gain the rewards of fasting without doing the actual fast itself!
 How generous is Allah s.w.t. to us as His servants when He provides for us a great alternative to still gain the rewards of fasting despite our conditions.
 Zaid bin Khalid Al-Juhani (May Allah be pleased with him) reported: The Prophet s.a.w. said,